ComposableFi/composable-vm/contracts/cosmwasm/executor/README.md

 Fully owned by user.
 Delegates cross chain execution to `outpost`.

-Instantiated as many instances of the CVM interpreter contract.
+Instantiated as many instances of the CVM executor contract.
 On some chains, we can use probabilistically generated sub_accounts, but for most, we instantiate a contract instance.

 ## Events